 Dawn DiMarco is a career Metallurgist with extensive experience in failure analysis, metallurgical consulting, electron microscopy and materials testing on a wide range of materials and industries including aerospace and automotive.
-With over 25 years’ experience analyzing failures in aerospace components, rotating hardware, and automotive parts, Dawn is well qualified to investigate a broad range of product and material failures.
+With over 30 years of experience analyzing failures in aerospace components, rotating hardware, and automotive parts, Dawn is well qualified to investigate a broad range of product and material failures.

 Dawn has performed failure and root cause analyses on numerous metal components.
 She has also evaluated failures in elastomer compounds and rubber-to-metal bonded parts.
 Dawn is experienced in electron and optical microscopy, x-ray analysis, non-destructive inspection, mechanical property evaluation, spectrometry, fractography and metallography.
 Her material failure experience includes a variety of manufacturing processes, including compression molding, metal forging, casting, cutting, grinding, milling, heat treating, painting, plating, and CNC machining.
 Dawn has also implemented many quality assurance processes to identify and remediate processing defects that contribute to component failures.